thegirlcoderr/Conquering-Responsiveness/challenge01/README.md

 ### What I learned

-I learned how and when to use different em and rem.
-I also learned that padding is a good substitute if you want to increase height of a background.
+I learned how and when to use em and rem.
+I also learned that padding is a good substitute whilst increasing height of a background.

 ## Author